Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 #### `pip` not `pip3`

-When using `pip` to perform a global install we use the command `pip3`. `pip3` will specify to use `pip` with Python 3.
+When performing a global install we use the command `pip3`. `pip3` will specify to use `pip` with Python 3.
 When using `pip` inside our virtual environment, we use the command `pip` because our virtual environment is an environment for managing packages with Python 3.

 ### !end-callout